 The longer paid surveys, on the other hand, are the normal surveys you would expect from survey sites.

 These are the surveys that will allow you to earn rewards that will be redeemable through their payment/rewards center.

 You will have to answer pre-qualifying questions so that they can determine if you belong to the demographic the survey is targeting.

 Once they determine you are qualified, you will then proceed to the actual survey so you can earn the reward promised.
 If you don’t qualify, you will then be informed.
 However, they don’t mention what happens if you don’t qualify for a survey.

 As you can see in the photo above, you will immediately know how long the survey is and the reward you will get for completing it.
 This makes it easier for you to prioritize which surveys to take.

 Just be aware that there will be limited number of the longer paid surveys.
 Sometimes maybe only 1-2 per month.
 So it is not the survey site with the most available surveys.

 As mentioned, answering the “fun” surveys will earn you an entry on their prize draws.
 There isn’t much information on their website about this though.

 The only information I could find is the prize you get if ever you win, which is an Amazon.ca gift card.
-So, I presume this is not a regular thing.
+But they are not clear about how often these prize draws take place.

 Anyway, you can’t really rely on this type of earning opportunity because it will solely be based on chance.